osamuaoki/bss/README.md

 Unless you have specific reasons to use "bss zap", you should consider to use "bss process" to prune outdated snapshots.

-For "bss" revert PATH PATH_OLD", subvolume at PATH is replaced by the subvolume at PATH_OLD.
+For "bss revert PATH PATH_OLD", subvolume at PATH is replaced by the subvolume at PATH_OLD.
 PATH can't be set to "/".

+For "bss backup [PATH [PREFIX]]", files listed in ".bss.d/.bss.list" are copied into BASE_PATH/PREFIX.
+The relative path are located from the user's home directory.
+The default for PREFIX is "backup".

 NOTE: